FORTH-ICS-INSPIRE/artemis/README.md

 * Additional information: Communities ([...:...,...])
 * Additional information: Original Path (if the original path e.g., contains AS-SETs, etc.)
 * Additional information: Hijack Key (unique hijack identifier)
+* Additional information: Matched prefix (according to the configuration file)

-You can sort the BGP updates table by the ID, Prefix, Origin AS, AS Path, Peer AS, Service, Type and Timestamp fields.
+You can sort the BGP updates table by the Prefix, Origin AS, AS Path, Peer AS, Service, Type and Timestamp fields.
 The information is paginated and the number of shown entries is tunable.
 You can further select updates related to a certain configured prefix (or all prefixes related to your network), as well as based on a tunable time window.